AkashDGupta/Adeepts_Learning_Kit/README.md

 To veryfy the SPI is enabled you can enter command ls /dev/spidev0.* which should return output as /dev/spidev0.0  /dev/spidev0.1

-2)Installing Python-dev and SPI-py :
+2) Installing Python-dev and SPI-py :

 Enter command sudo apt-get install python-dev